Israel Attacks Haredim Protesting State's Grave Digging

 Atra Kadisha+ is a small Ultra-Orthodox group that in the 1950s took upon itself the task of protecting Jewish graves; its members are related to "Hevrat Kadisha," the organization that takes care of dead Jews in Israel.
 It could be dismissed as another Jewish racist organization if they wouldn't have become over the years the principal protectors of Palestinian graves.

-They have become the unofficial inspectors of construction sites and of deciding what to do if graves are found.
+They have become the unofficial inspectors of construction sites; they decide what to do if ancient graves are found.
 Sometimes the graves are moved, in other cases the new constructions respect the graves, and in rare cases the construction is abandoned.
 However, they recommendations are not always adopted.

 The protests are repudiated by most of the Israeli public, including most Ultra-Orthodox Jews.
 Many of the latter claim that Atra Kadisha goes too far in its zealot attitude toward graves, because they protect all graves and not just Jewish ones.

 What's the point on the attacks against Atra Kadisha?
 As of now, most of the graves being protected by Atra Kadisha belong to Palestinians.
 The Jewish public doesn't care for the latter.
 The financial damages inflicted by Atra Kadisha (delays and transference of graves costs) are considered a waste.
 Accordingly, the building contractors elite—Shimon Peres' brother was a prominent member of this cabal—which generously supports the attacks on Atra Kadisha for the sake of their own deep pockets.
 The State automatically approves their grave digging.